Align-KD: Distilling Cross-Modal Alignment Knowledge for Mobile Vision-Language Model Enhancement: Experiments

 \subsection{Discussions and Limitations}

-Our Align-KD strategy brings benefit to MobileVLM V2 1.7B model under both long and short prompt limitations.
-Our Align-KD is designed with relatively light design, which enable possible expansion to resource-limited scenarios.
-Here we provide the working expense comparison of Align-KD at Table \ref{table:resource}, including the total training time and maximum memory occupied during training.
+Align-KD strategy brings benefit to MobileVLM V2 model under both long and short prompt limitations.
+Align-KD is relatively light designed, which enable possible expansion to resource-limited scenarios.
+We provide the working expense comparisons in Table \ref{table:resource}, including the total training time and maximum memory occupied during training.
 The experiments are conducted on 8 Nvidia V100 GPUs.
 It costs around 296 GPU hours and 676 GPU hours to train Align-KD MVLM2 1.7B on \textit{Short} and \textit{Long} subdatasets.
 For some examples that would cause instantaneous overload due to the gradient accumulation, we save the output representations from teacher and let them join training later when we can remove the teacher model from the device.
-When dealing with \textit{Short}, Align-KD can achieve training with maximum memory workload of 22.3 GB per GPU, which is acceptable for commercial devices like NVIDIA 3090.
+When dealing with \textit{Short}, Align-KD can achieve training with maximum memory workload of 22.3 GB per GPU, which is acceptable for commercial devices like RTX 3090.
 As for \textit{Long} subset, the workload of 30.7 GB per GPU is also acceptable for devices like NVIDIA V100.
 The memory load of vanilla MobileVLM V2 1.7B is not presented here since it can be flexibly tuned.
 Despite the extra workload brought, Align-KD still enables universal improvements across different vision-language tasks.